BoomPowbep/three-starter/README.md

 # Three Starter
 A ThreeJS starter with watch & prod build.
+WIP...

+This is used as a base project for [our Webgl project at Gobelins](https://github.com/BoomPowbep/gobelins_webgl).

 ## Setting up
 First, install dependencies.